Goal Attainment Process

 peace

 In honor of International Peace Month, I thought it appropriate to write about what constitutes peace.
 Internationally, most people think of peace as the absence of war.
-Nationally, it may […]
+Nationally, it may look like bi-partisan solutions to issues with an active, participating citizenship.
+On an interpersonal level, peace is seen as respect.
+On an intrapersonal level, peace […]

 Self-Esteem and Your Child